TUDelft-PRIME-Books/Linear-Algebra/Chapter6/CharPolynomial.md

 ,
 $$

-from which we deduce that the geometric multiplicity of the eigenvalue $\lambda = 2$ is also equal to 1.
+from which we deduce that the geometric multiplicity of the eigenvalue $\lambda = 2$ is also equal to $1$.

 ::::::

 At this moment it is not so easy to prove the following proposition, of which the previous example gives an illustration.
-(For the proof: see the section 'Similar Matrices',  right after formula {eq}`Eq:Diagonalisable:GeomMultversusAlgMult`.)
+(For the proof: see the section 'Similar Matrices',  right after Equation {eq}`Eq:Diagonalisable:GeomMultversusAlgMult`.)

 ::::::{prf:proposition}
 :label: Prop:EigenValues:SmallerGeomMultiplicity